Vailoatai, American Samoa: Etymology

-Pre-1900 History
+Pre-1900 history

 Vailoatai is a historical marker of the Ātua (a political district of 'Upolu) migration to Tutuila with many Vailoa family names originating from the Ātua sub-district of Faleālili.
-The village honors this legacy to this day, recognizing Faleālili in its fa’alupega (charter).
+The village honors this legacy to this day, recognizing Faleālili in its fa’alupega (ceremonial greetings).

-The migration of Ātua families to Tutuila occurred after the defeat of Mālietoa by Tui ĀtuaTauiliili, Pemerika L. Anoafale O Le Gagana Ma Le Aganuu, Page 9. in the 16th century.
+The migration of Ātua families to Tutuila occurred after the defeat of Mālietoa by Tui Ātua in the 16th century.
 The political effect of this migration was the addition of six more counties to the original four counties of Tutuila to make the overall organization of the island in keeping with the 'Upolu pattern.

-The village and the district became a proponent of this government (mālō) as can be seen in the old Sāmoan parable, the War between Tuveve and Sātele.
+The village and the district became a proponent of this government (mālō) as can be seen in the old Samoan parable, the War between Tuveve and Sātele.

-Fofō ma Aitūlagi (an honorific that is still used to refer to the entire western district) became le Falelima i Sisifo (the five houses of the west), which includes Ālātaua, Fofō, Leāsina (Aitūlagi), Tuālā-tai and Tuālā-uta (Ma’opū) counties.
+Fofō ma Aitūlagi (an honorific that is still used to refer to the entire western district) became le Falelima i Sisifo (the five houses of the west), which includes Ālātaua, Fofō, Leāsina (Aitūlagi), Tuālā-tai and Tuālā-uta (Ma’upū) counties.

 Sua ma Vāifanua (an honorific that is still used to refer to the entire eastern district) became le Falelima i Sasa’e (the five houses of the east), which includes Itū'au (ma Nofoa), Ma’opūtasi (Launiusaelua), Sā’ole, Sua and Vāifanua counties.

-The HTC Tuā'olo, of the Ma'opūtasi district, is the protector of the salutation, Faleagafulu (the ten houses of Tutuila); this was a gift Queen Salamāsina gave to the Tui Manu’a during her installation as Sāmoa's first Tafa'ifā (holder of the four pāpā titles).
-The Manu'a king would then bestow the title upon the HTC to thank PC Mauga for his hospitality during a visit to Tutuila on his return trip home.

 The raising of the U.S. flag over Tutuila saw the end of Ātua's influence over the island, much to the relief of local chiefs who were tired of the endless wars in 'Upolu.
 They did not want to remain under the control of 'Upolu paramount chiefs, Germany or Great Britain.
-PC's Sātele and Fui of Vailoa were two of the signatories to the Tutuila Deed of Cession in 1900.
+PC's Sātele of Vailoa and Fuimaono of Aoloau/Vailoa were two of the signatories to the Tutuila Deed of Cession in 1900.